milouz-corp/VLC-web-protcol/README.md

 # VLC-web-protcol
-a windows executable allowing opening vlc:// link in browser with VLC
+a Windows© executable allowing opening vlc:// link in browser with VLC

 ## Prerequisite